You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 This is the correct and only way to rig a pilot ladder.
 Very simple to duplicate.

-In my experience, most of our pilot ladders are secured that way.
 The only addition is the two extra shackles complementing the lashings.
-Still, the two lashings take all the weight while the shackles are just there for backup.
+Still, the two lashings take all the weight while the shackles are there for backup.

 Check your pilot ladder boarding arrangement whether it rhymes with the picture above.
-Note that the lashings are secured on the side ropes since they are the sturdiest part of the ladder.
+Note that the lashings are secured on the side ropes since they are the sturdiest and strongest part of the ladder.

 How strong is a Pilot Ladder?
 A personal experience